-Consequently, most paid sportspeople are semi-professional, earning some money from sport, and working a second job to make a living.
+It is difficult to find work as a professional sportsperson in New Zealand.
+Most paid sportspeople are semi-professional, earning some money from sport and working a second job to make a living.

-Professional sportspeople tend to have a limited amount of time in their career.
-For example, the average career in rugby lasts about five years due to the physical nature of the sport.
-Careers in less physically intensive sports, such as golf and horse racing, are usually longer.
+A professional sportsperson's career can be quite short due to the physically demanding nature of the role.
+For example, the average career in rugby lasts about five years.
+Careers in less physically intensive sports, such as golf and horse racing, usually last longer.

 Types of employers varied